-- If visualization is a challenge, carefully peel back the capsule away from the proximal tibia to the MCL. - The MCL can be released away from the tibia using a curved 1/4" osteotome, taking care not to damage any fibers. - For a lateral iUni, dislocating the patella from the notch using a bent Hohmann may improve access and visualization. - Failure to remove osteophytes may result in improper Balancer Chip selection and a more aggressive tibial resection. - Insufficient cartilage removal may result in the use of a suboptimal Balancer Chip.
+- Preparing the patella first may improve access to the tibio-femoral compartment.
+A patella trial can be used to protect the resected patella while the femur and tibia are prepared (see page 19). - If visualization is a challenge, carefully peel back the capsule away from the proximal tibia to the MCL. - The MCL can be released away from the tibia using a curved 1/4" osteotome, taking care not to damage any fibers. - Failure to remove osteophytes may result in improper Balancer Chip selection and a more aggressive tibial resection. - Insufficient cartilage removal may result in the use of a suboptimal Balancer Chip.
 Remaining cartilage on the tibial spine or plateau may also rotate the Balancer Chip. - A complete meniscectomy will facilitate easier Balancer Chip placement.